 We’ve compared these note-taking apps across many points.
 We looked at the ease of use, the interface simplicity, aesthetic, and additional features like team collaboration, cloud-based accessibility, and integration with third-party apps.
 We also evaluated the pricing plan and the platforms the apps were available on.

-Best note-taking apps of 2022 in full
+The best note-taking apps of 2023 in full:

 No list of best note-taking apps is complete without Evernote, which is one of the oldest and most fully-featured.
 Evernote lets you create both simple and complex workflows using a combination of notebooks, notes and tags to keep everything organized.